libretto-ai/openai-ts/README.md

 ## Usage

 To use this library, you need to patch the openai library.
-This will time calls to OpenAI, and report them to Templatest.
+This will time calls to OpenAI, and report them to Libretto.

-You'll need an API key from Templatest.
+You'll need an API key from Libretto.
 Set it in the environment variable `LIBRETTO_API_KEY` or pass it directly to the `patch()` call.
 You'll also probably want to name which template you are using.

 ```typescript
 import { patch, objectTemplate } from "@libretto/openai";